jef-fortunahamid/Github-and-Markdown-Beginners-Guide/README.md

 ![Screenshot 2023-10-17 at 6 11 24 pm](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/f95908fc-42ca-4c94-89c5-44749c6dc820)
 Make sure you click on "Public", as this will be your project portfolio, it will be easily accessible for anyone, or everyone can see your projects.

 **Initialize with README**: Check the box to initialize your repository with a README file.
-This is one of the important aspects of creating a repository.
+This step is crucial when you're setting up a new repository.
 ![Screenshot 2023-10-17 at 6 12 05 pm](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/e47836f5-05db-4c54-8755-d48ebbd17533)

-**Create Repository**: Click the green "Create repository" button to finalize the process (it's bluee button on my account).
+**Create Repository**: Click the green "Create repository" button to finalize the process (it's blue button on my account).

 ### Step 2: Clone the Repository (Optional)
 You can clone the repository to your local machine if you prefer to work offline.
-This is an optional step, if you are constantly online you can skip this step.
-If you want to continue working on you project offline, you can this do this step.
+This step is optional.
+If you're always online, you can skip it.
+But if you'd like to work offline, follow this step.
 Open your terminal and run:

 ```bash
 git clone [URL_of_your_repository]